joel-costigliola/open-source-presentation/PITCHME.md

 ## Community

-* For me leading a community was a social experiment
+* Leading a community was a social experiment
 * Always be nice (Code of conduct ?)
 * Be as helpful as possible (github, SO)
 * Give credit to contributors